Better-HPC/keystone-api/docs/setup/notification.md

 If a template file has world-writeable permissions, Keystone will refuse to load it.
 This restriction is provided for security and ensures templates cannot be modified by unauthorized users in production.

-Users familiar with the Jinja2 templating engine will also find certain Jinja features are also not availible.
+Users familiar with the Jinja2 templating engine will also find certain Jinja features are not available.
 This includes access to application internals and the ability to bypass input data sanitation.

 ## Templates